- Gentlemen, start your drones: Judge’s ruling opens door for commercial use

 “Believe me, if this kid comes here, this kid, (it’s) because he wants to,” Guillen said.
 “That’s a good thing.
 That’s a good thing about it.”

-The enigmatic Ramirez, who has 554 career home runs, didn’t play in Los Angeles’ 6-2 victory at Colorado on Friday night.
-Dodgers manager Joe Torre left him out of the starting lineup because of his 1 for 13 career numbers against Rockies ace Ubaldo Jimenez, but he was available to pinch hit.
+The enigmatic Ramirez, who has 554 career home runs, was not in Los Angeles’ lineup at Colorado on Friday night _ Dodgers manager Joe Torre said it was because of his numbers against Rockies ace Ubaldo Jimenez.
+He was available to pinch hit.

 “He seems pretty comfortable to me,” Torre said.
 “I talked to him a couple of times today, once on the phone and when he came here.”

-“Ideally, if you are trying to get anything done, you want to add to your club as quickly as possible,” Williams said before Chicago’s victory.
+“Ideally, if you are trying to get anything done, you want to add to your club as quickly as possible,” Williams said.
 “But these things take time and you have to go through the process.
 This is more so for me, I care about 7 p.m. and the New York Yankees.

 “Whatever happens in the next few days, that’s the primary goal.
 I don’t want any of these guys certainly thinking about who may or may not be walking through the door.”